Mizner/wordpress-includes/README.md

 I use Sage9 so the includes are moved to src/backend/ and then included in functions.php

+All PHP files are PSR-2 as per Sage9.

 ```php
 $backend_includes = [
     'src/backend/add-dashboard-item.php',